a baseboard heater with its cover off

 Baseboard Heating Energy Efficiency – Better or Worse Than Other Heating Options?

-Heat pumps are among homes’ most common heating systems and are more energy-efficient than baseboard heaters.
 A heat pump can convert up to 300 percent of the electricity it consumes into heat in a moderate climate.

-Baseboard Heating Energy Efficiency vs. Electric Furnace Energy Efficiency
+Baseboard Heating Energy vs. Forced-Air Furnace

 Roaring furnace flames